 The core is at the center of the Earth.
 It is split up into the outer core and the inner core.
 The inner core is solid and composed of an iron-nickel alloy.
 It is very hot with a temperature believed to be about 5,500°C. The outer core is also made of iron and nickel and surrounds the inner core.
 The outer core is under less pressure than the inner core and is in a liquid state.

 The mantle sits underneath the crust and is the thickest layer in the structure of the Earth with an average thickness of 1,800 miles and makes up nearly 85% for the Earth’s volume.
 It is composed of silicate rocks which are rich in magnesium and iron.
 The mantle is semi-molten and moves.
-Uneven heat in the mantle causes convection currents means a constant movement of magma: hot magma rises towards the crust, then cools off, and sinks back down.
+Uneven heat in the mantle causes convection currents and that means a constant movement of magma: hot magma rises towards the crust, then cools off, and sinks back down toward the warmer core.

 The crust is a thin rocky layer that surrounds the planet.
 It is different from the mantle underneath it.
 It is made up of lots of different types of igneous, metamorphic, and sedimentary rocks.
 The crust is not uniformly thick and varies from 3-30 miles thick.
 The thickest part of the Earth’s crust is known as continental crust and is found where there is land.
 The thinnest part of the crust is known as oceanic crust and is found under oceans.
 The temperature of the crust varies with depth: the deeper you go, the hotter it is.